C Container Collection (CCC)

 Returns

-the updated handle if it was Occupied or the unmodified vacant handle.
+the updated handle if Occupied or the unmodified vacant handle.

 ◆ CCC_array_tree_map_at()